 Of important note, Golden is also a city of artists.
 Golden has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Golden’s character.

-Telecommuters are a relatively large percentage of the workforce: 18.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Golden telecommute to their jobs.
+Overall, about 26.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Golden, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 Golden is a somewhat ethnically-diverse city.
 The people who call Golden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Golden residents report their race to be White, followed by Asian.
-Important ancestries of people in Golden include German, Irish, English, Italian, and French.
+Golden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.07% of the city’s residents.
+Important ancestries of people in Golden include German, English, Irish, Italian, and European.

 The most common language spoken in Golden is English.
 Other important languages spoken here include Spanish and Other Asian languages.